keesiemeijer/wp-local-version/README.md

 And edit the variables in the `wp-local-version.sh` script to match your site.

-**Note** It's important to at least edit the `DOMAIN` variable otherwise you can't visit the site after installing a new WP version.
+**Note** It's important to edit the `DOMAIN` and database variable otherwise you can't visit the site after installing a new WP version.

 ```bash
 # =============================================================================